What is Dry Eye Syndrome?

 Contact lens use

-Medications like antihistamines or antidepressants
+Medications like Antihistamines, Antidepressants, or Diuretics

 Who Can Have Dry Eye?